design-automation/mobius-mooc-generator/test/input/Course/w1/s3/u1/_text.md

 # Head 1

-Some text that describes the graded quiz and the graded model that follow in teh next two units.
+Some text that describes the graded quiz and the graded model that follow in the next two units.